brennan252/VR-Store-Builder/README.md

 ## Adaption To Liquid Template
 This builder was adapted to create a Shopify custom VR Display section.
 Code for the section is in the 'vr-display.liquid' file.

-A sample site is [here](https://vr-builder-test-store.myshopify.com).
+A sample Shopify theme using the 'vr-display.liquid' section can be viewed [here](https://vr-builder-test-store.myshopify.com).
-Give password 'virtual' and go to the 'Shop In Vr' section in the menu.
+The password is 'virtual' and go to the 'Shop In Vr' section in the menu.

 The 'theme.liquid' was editted to only include the header on the custom page for the vr-display section (instead of both the header and footer -- which all other pages include).
 Some css tweaks may be needed depending on the theme.